breecummins/NetworkPerturbations/README.md

 REQUIRED:

     querymodule         =   module name from queries that has the query to be performed

     computationsdir     =   path to location where results are to be stored;
                         empty string "" indicates current directory

-networkfile         =   path to a file containing either a single network specification (see example_networkspec.txt),
-                        or a comma-separated list of them (see example_networklist.txt)
+    networkfile         =   path to a file containing either a single network specification (see example_networkspec.txt), or a comma-separated list of them (see example_networklist.txt)

     makeperturbations   =   true or false (must be lower case, no quotes);
                         false = perform the query only for the network specifications provided in the list;
                         true = for every network spec in the list, make perturbations using the parameters below

-IF MAKEPERTURBATIONS == TRUE, THE FOLLOWING ARE REQUIRED EXCEPT WHERE NOTED:
+If makeperturbations == true, the following are required except where noted:

     nodefile            =   OPTIONAL: path to file containing the names of nodes to add, one line per name;
                             or empty string "" or missing keyword if no such file exists